4 hours | 4 CEs

-This program provides an overview of the rationale and content of the California POST Bias Assessment Framework, its use in conducting suitability evaluations of peace officer and other public safety candidates (e.g., correctional officers, dispatcher, firefighters/medics), and methods for evaluating biased behaviors, biased attitudes, and other bias-relevant traits and attributes.
+This program provides an overview of the rationale and content of the California POST Bias Assessment Framework, its use in conducting suitability evaluations of peace officers and other public safety candidates (e.g., correctional officers, dispatchers, firefighters/medics), and methods for evaluating biased behaviors, biased attitudes, and other bias-relevant traits and attributes.

 This on-demand professional training program is intended for mental health and other allied professionals

 This on-demand professional training program is appropriate for beginner, intermediate, and advanced level clinicians.

 Upon completion of this program you will be able to:

 Describe the three components of the California POST Bias Assessment Framework